 Barbecue Cowboy Baked Beans

-Delicious bbq baked beans
+Delicious bbq baked beans – a filling side dish

 - Prep Time: 10 minutes

 - Total Time: 45

 - 1/2 lb. of sirloin ground beef

 - 1/2 cup of ketchup